ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

    - Responsible for managing the replication jobs.
    - Deployed onto a Microsoft Windows operating system.
    - Deployed within the VMware recovery environment as a virtual machine.
-   - Veeam is deployed by using the [Simple Deployment](https://helpcenter.veeam.com/docs/backup/vsphere/simple.html?ver=120){: external} scenario that's also know as all-in-one.
+   - Veeam is deployed by using the [Simple Deployment](https://helpcenter.veeam.com/docs/backup/vsphere/simple.html?ver=120){: external} scenario that's also known as all-in-one.
    - The virtual machine deployment was selected to use the benefits from vSphere HA.
    - The recovery site was selected so that the server is available to quickly restore protected virtual machines.
 3. **Veeam Repository:**